ge96cok/MIO-Project/README.md

 Table 9:

-results50itersAGAIN_AGAIN: comparison of all algorithms for 50 iterations
+results50itersAGAIN_AGAIN: comparison of all algorithms for 50 iterations  <br />

 Table 10:

-results25itersAGAIN_PR5: values for PR5 with iterations 25
+results25itersAGAIN_PR5: values for PR5 for 25 iterations <br />
-results50itersAGAIN_PR5: values for PR5 with iterations 50
+results50itersAGAIN_PR5: values for PR5 for 50 iterations  <br />

+Table 11:

+results300_Seed_1: values for PR5 for 300 iterations <br />
+results300_Seed_2: values for PR5 for 300 iterations <br />
+results300_Seed_3: values for PR5 for 300 iterations <br />